 April 2- 16, 2017.
 2-week Intensive Permaculture Design Certificate (PDC) Course in collaboration with Atitlán Organics.
 The first week in San Marcos la Laguna at The Yoga Forest, and the second week in Tzununá at Atitlán Organics.
 Led by Permaculture teachers and designers Jeremy Fellows and Shad Qudsi.

-$1795 staying in shared accommodation at both sites.
+US$1795 staying in private accommodation at both sites.

 Includes tuition, certification, three vegetarian meals daily and morning yoga classes during the first week at The Yoga Forest.